-Non-exempt employees accrue one full day (8 hours) of general leave time in each pay period, up to a maximum of 15 days, after which the time leave stops accumulating.
+Non-exempt employees accrue (4.615 hours) of general leave time in each pay period, up to a maximum of 15 days or 120 hours.
 The maximum increases to 20 days after five full years of service.
 Non-exempt personnel must have the permission of their supervisor to take general leave, and failure to secure prior permission will result in unpaid leave and may incur dismissal.
 Refer to the Employee Handbook – General Leave section for more details.

 Actual time worked in excess of 40 hours in a workweek for non-exempt staff will be compensated at time and one-half the current hourly rate.
 Prior authorization must be obtained.
 Refer to the Employee Handbook – Exempt and Non-Exempt Classification section for definition of non-exempt staff.